fazlurnu/adsb_reception_model_opensky/README.md

 Feel free to contribute!

-For further details, refer to the full paper and dataset available on OpenSky Network (soon published).
+For further details, refer to the full paper (soon published) available on Journal of Open Aviation Science (JOAS).

 ## Repository Content
 - scripts: contain scripts to download data from OpenSky's database